 Gradually I began to add to those and now I have an actual collection, though they are scattered around the house.
 They are a pleasure to look at, to hold, and to use; I highly recommend them to you if you’ve not yet discovered their charm and their functionality.

 A question I am often asked is, “Where did the name ‘flower frog’ come from?”
-It appears that the origin of this phrase is lost to us, but some have suggested that since both flower frogs and live frogs sit in water, that may be the story behind the name.
-It works for me, but what do you think?
+It appears that the origin of this phrase is lost to us, but some have suggested that since both flower frogs and living breathing frogs sit in water, that may be the story behind the name.
+It works for me; what do you think?